Sorry, you need to enable JavaScript to visit this website.

 Travel tips and safety precautions

-And finally, to increase the chances that your holiday to Bali goes as smoothly as possible, adhere to a few important safety tips.
+And finally, to increase the chances that your holiday to Bali goes as smoothly as possible, adhere to a few important Bali tips.
 Before your trip, visit your doctor for a checkup before you go and inquire about any travel vaccinations that may be recommended or required.

 Bali is prone to natural disasters such as earthquakes, tsunamis, and volcanic eruptions.
 Stay informed about local conditions and have a plan in case of emergencies.